 From athletes to aging adults, strength offers a physiological buffer against the stresses of life and sport.

-Functional Strength vs. Hypertrophy: Train the Nervous System
+Functional Strength vs. Muscle Size: Why Your Nervous System is Key

 One of the most misunderstood elements of strength training is the assumption that getting stronger means getting bigger.
 Pavel dispels this myth by pointing out that neural adaptations are the main driver of strength increases, especially in early and intermediate phases of training.